Marinade (MNDE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Marinade Historical Price

-According to the latest data gathered on Marinade live price page, the current price of Marinade is 0.08927USD.
-The circulating supply of Marinade(MNDE) is 411.08M MNDE , giving it a market capitalization of $36.97M.
+According to the latest data gathered on Marinade live price page, the current price of Marinade is 0.095124USD.
+The circulating supply of Marinade(MNDE) is 411.08M MNDE , giving it a market capitalization of $39.10M.

 The Marinade Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MNDE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.